 Get stuck into a selection of the South West’s best beers at the South West Craft Beer Festival.
-Held on the 25th of February in Busselton, the festival brings all of the region’s pale ales, IPAs, and sours under one roof, making it that much easier to visit all of your favourite breweries in one go.
+Held in Busselton, the festival brings all of the region’s pale ales, IPAs, and sours under one roof, making it that much easier to visit all of your favourite breweries in one go.

 Not in the area in late Feb?
 A long afternoon spent pint-ing and dining on the grass of your favourite brewery is an indulgent way to while the last of the daylight hours away.